Resolve tier-1 tickets in your brand voice.

 Support cost scales linearly with customer count — until it breaks you.

-The repetitive 70% eats the time that should go to retention.
+The repetitive questions eat the time that should go to retention.

 Your first 50 customers, you handle support yourself.
 Your next 500, you hire a junior.
 Your next 5,000, you hire a team.
-Margins compress as headcount grows; tier-1 tickets (the repetitive 70%) eat the team's time and prevent them from doing the work that actually keeps customers.
+Margins compress as headcount grows; the repetitive tier-1 tickets eat the team's time and prevent them from doing the work that actually keeps customers.

-- Tier-1 eats 70% of agent timeRepetitive password resets, billing questions, "how do I…" eat hours that should go to retention work.
+- Tier-1 eats most of agent timeRepetitive password resets, billing questions, "how do I…" eat hours that should go to retention work.

-- Headcount cost compoundsEach new agent adds salary + benefits + ramp time + onboarding overhead.
+- Headcount cost compoundsEach new agent adds a loaded salary + ramp time + onboarding overhead.
 Margins shrink as you scale.

 - Slow tier-1 = angry customerA simple question that takes 24h to answer becomes a CSAT problem.